 Not To People Like Us – Great house?
 Really comfortable income?
 College degree?
-An upscale abused woman typically buys into the myth that it doesn’t/shouldn’t happen “to people like us.”
-She isolates and keeps secret the abuses trying to maintain her image within her community as well as personal and professional spheres.
+An upscale abused woman could buy into the myth that “abuse doesn’t happen to people like us.”
+She isolates and keeps secret the abuse and tries to maintain her image within her community and at work.

-Chances are, if you are a victim of abuse, you are also somewhat co-dependent.
-Being co-dependent means that you in some ways contribute to your own abuse (not the same as being responsible for the abuse!).
+Chances are, if you are a victim of abuse, you can identify with codependence.
+Being codependent means that you, in some ways, contribute to your own abuse (not the same as being responsible for the abuse!).
 I’ve said it before and I’ll say it again: Abuse cannot occur if there isn’t someone there willing to take it (you).

 How Do I Stop the Verbal Abuse?
 (Part 1)

-Develop an Exit Strategy – How to Stop Verbal Abuse (Part 5)
+Develop an Exit Strategy And Safety Plan (Part 5)